-In the quest for guidance, I asked a wide range of people their opinions and somewhat surprisingly received an equally wide range of responses.
+In the quest for guidance, I asked a wide range of people for their opinions and somewhat surprisingly received an equally wide range of responses.

 Notably, older folks were more inclined to keep the word as originally intended by F. Scott Fitzgerald — after all that is what he actually wrote.

-Still, I wonder if Bantam Books would’ve made the same decision in 1945 to swap “guy” for “kyke” if the author didn’t happen to have already died from a heart attack five year prior?
+Still, I wonder if Bantam Books would’ve made the same decision in 1945 to swap “guy” for “kyke” if the author didn’t happen to have already died from a heart attack five years prior?
 Does that mean it’s more acceptable to modify an original text provided the author is no longer living?
-I’m not certain that’s good rule to follow…
+I’m not certain that’s a good rule to follow…

 Perhaps not surprisingly, those in my generation (Millennial), felt more strongly about exercising some editorial privilege and making a change.
 But if a change were made, should it be silent/unwritten, or should there be a note in the text, whether footnoted, or at the end of the novel?
 These choices would have clear aesthetic costs and benefits, potentially distracting from the story itself.